 And it is a preferred product for acoustics in auditoriums and movie theaters.
 And because it has low smoke and flame-retardant properties its almost fireproof.
-This makes it a safe insulation for public places where sound is important.
+This makes it safe for insulation for public places where the sound is important.

 Did You Know They Use Eraser Sponge Material for Bullet Trains?

 It’s true.
 The Melamine foam is lightweight, soundproof, and fireproof.

 Those qualities combined make it a no-brainer to use as thermal insulation for bullet trains.